fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 Yaourt is French for yogurt and is so named as it is an acronym for <b>Y</b>et <b>A</b>n<b>o</b>ther <b>U</b>ser <b>R</b>epository <b>T</b>ool.
 Yaourt has the same syntax as pacman, but unlike pacman which when asked to install a program will only search for the program in the Arch binary package repositories, Yaourt will look at both Arch's binary package repositories and the AUR.

-I would personally rate pacman and Yaourt as two of my favourite package managers, because of how simple, yet flexible they are.
+I would personally rate pacman and Yaourt as two of my favourite package managers, because of how simple, fast, yet flexible they are.
 Most package managers will install software from either binary packages or from source code, unlike Yaourt which can install from both. pacman and Yaourt are also fairly fast compared to equivalent package managers operating on other systems.
 For example, Yaourt will most of the time take less time to install a software package than Portage will take to install the same package.
-I suspect the reason behind this is that Portage is written in Python and Bash script, while pacman is written in C and Yaourt, being a wrapper for pacman, is written in C and Bash script.
+I suspect the reason behind this is that Portage is written in Python and Bash script, while pacman is written in C and Yaourt, being a wrapper for pacman, is written in C and Bash script. pacman is actually widely considered the fastest Linux package manager available.

 Arch Linux also follows a bleeding-edge rolling release model (BE-RRM), which means that users almost always have the latest software and never need to perform a standard system upgrade.
 Although it is worthwhile noting that not all software on Arch is bleeding-edge, some can be a few releases behind.
 For example, as of {{ page.date | date: "%d %B %y" }} [e_dbus 1.7.9](https://www.archlinux.org/packages/extra/x86_64/e_dbus/) is still in their official pacman repositories, even though version 1.7.10 was released on 6 January 2014.[^3]